barryosull/barryosull.com-secret/README.md

 # Secret Hitler - Online Game

-Online implementation of the Secret Hitler board game using Python and FastAPI.
+Online version of the Secret Hitler board game using Python and FastAPI.

 Rules can be found here: https://www.secrethitler.com/assets/Secret_Hitler_Rules.pdf